Perfexionists/perun/docs/postprocessors.rst

 Supported Postprocessors
 ------------------------

-Perun's tool suite currently contains the following two postprocessors:
+Perun's tool suite currently contains the following four postprocessors:

   1. :ref:`postprocessors-normalizer` scales the resources of the given profile to the interval (0, 1).
 The main intuition behind the usage of this postprocessor is to be able to